 Every year thousands of Hungarians make their pilgrimage to Csíksomlyó and to celebrate the Pentecost.
 The next day, several pilgrims make their way towards the last train station in Ghimeș built by the Austro-Hungarian Empire to meet with a special train equipped with extra cars carrying Hungarians to the former border of Hungary in Transylvania, in the Szekler country.

 I was fortunate enough to have been invited by friends of mine, Cornelius, and Eva to attend the event at Eva’s village, Ghimeș, in Harghita County.
-The day before, I had also attended the Csíksomlyó pilgrimage.
+The day before, I had also participated in the Csíksomlyó pilgrimage.

 The next day is part of a growing tradition that started over a decade ago where Hungarians flock to the old Austro-Hungarian border.
 Some pilgrims are dressed in traditional Hungarian attire as they chant and yell various slogans I can’t comprehend.